asdf-format/asdf/README.rst

 We're going to store several :mod:`numpy` arrays and other data to an ASDF file.
-We do this by creating a "tree", which is simply a :class:`dict`, and using it to create an :class:`AsdfFile` object:
+We do this by creating a "tree", which is simply a :class:`dict`, and we provide it as input to the constructor of :class:`AsdfFile`:

 .. code:: python